fedora-infra/fmn/README.rst

 ====================

-``fedmsg-notifications`` is a family of systems to manage end-user notifications triggered by the `fedmsg, the Fedora FEDerated MESsage bus
+``fedmsg-notifications`` is a family of systems to manage end-user notifications triggered by `fedmsg, the Fedora FEDerated MESsage bus
 <http://fedmsg.com>`_.

 The "wins" here are: